gocodebox/lifterlms/.wordpress-org/readme/description.md

 # **Join Our Growing Community**

-> When you download LifterLMS, you **join a thriving community** of education entrepreneurs, developers, LMS professionals, and WordPress enthusiasts.
+> When you download LifterLMS, you **join a thriving community** of education entrepreneurs, course creators, developers, LMS professionals, and WordPress enthusiasts.
 We’re one of the fastest growing open source eLearning communities online, and you are welcome here in our LMS community.

 If you’re interested in contributing to LifterLMS, head over to the [LifterLMS GitHub Repository][git] to find out how you can pitch in on the open source LMS software.